durhambn/DurhamHollisWillis-MidtermElectionApp/README.md

 1. log.txt
 This is a log of every action that occurs as the application runs.
 For example, it logs when a user registers or when a user votes.
 There is no sensitive information stored in this log.
 2. backupBallot.txt
 This a backup file for our ballot database table.
 It keeps a record of each ballot submitted.
 On each line there is a new ballot with the winner of the categories name listed.
+**If you delete the election_database database, also delete the logs.**